kineticsystem/stepit/docs/arduino_serial_communication.md

 ## Introduction

 To control stepper motors attached to an Arduino board via motor drivers, we need first a solution to send commands to the Arduino using the serial port.
-Because ROS is the most common opensource framework in robotics, we would like to create a ROS node to deal with the low-level communication with Arduino, and use it as a proxy in all our robotics projects.
+Because ROS is the most common opensource framework in robotics, we would like to create a ROS node to deal with the low-level communication with Arduino and use it as a proxy in all our robotics projects.

-In ROS1 there is a useful library to exchange information to and from Arduino: this library is [rosserial](http://wiki.ros.org/rosserial).
+In ROS1, there is a valuable library to exchange information to and from Arduino: this library is [rosserial](http://wiki.ros.org/rosserial).
 The official library description is that rosserial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket.

-This library is not available in ROS2 and the closest option is [Micro-ROS](https://micro.ros.org/docs/overview/features/).
-Unfortunately, Micro-ROS does not support AVR 8-bit microcontrollers, which include Arduino Uno and Arduino Nano.
+Unfortunately, this library is unavailable in ROS2; the closest option is [Micro-ROS](https://micro.ros.org/docs/overview/features/).
+Unfortunately, Micro-ROS does not support AVR 8-bit microcontrollers, including Arduino Uno and Arduino Nano.

-For this reason, to send and receive data to and from Arduino over a serial connection, we implemented a simple Point-to-Point Protocol (PPP) data link layer from scratch.
+For this reason, we implemented a simple Point-to-Point Protocol (PPP) data link layer from scratch to send and receive data to and from Arduino over a serial connection.
 On top of it, we implemented a Request/Response communication pattern between a C++ ROS2 node and Arduino.
 Please refer to [Point-to-PointProtocol.pdf (PPP)](<./lectures/Point-to-Point%20Protocol%20(PPP).pdf>) for more information.

-PPP separate frames by using the delimeter flag 0x7e.
-Should the same byte code appear in the frame data, the escape flag 0x7D will be inserted in place followed by the delimeter flag XOR'd with 0x20, resulting in the sequence of two bytes 0x7d 0x5e.
-Following a table of a single communication frame.
+PPP separates frames by using the delimiter flag 0x7e.
+Should the same byte code appear in the frame data, the escape flag 0x7D will be inserted in place, followed by the delimiter flag XOR'd with 0x20, resulting in the sequence of two bytes 0x7d 0x5e.
+Following is a table describing a frame structure.

 <table align="center" border="2px">
   <tr><td><b>PPP frame</b></td></tr>
-  <tr><td>delimeter flag</td></tr>
+  <tr><td>delimiter flag</td></tr>
   <tr><td>...</td></tr>
   <tr><td>data</td></tr>
   <tr><td>...</td></tr>
   <tr><td>checksum</td></tr>
-  <tr><td>delimeter flag</td></tr>
+  <tr><td>delimiter flag</td></tr>
 </table>

 In this implementation, each frame contains a command and all required parameters in binary format.
-In the following example we show a Move Command request to move motor 1 forward 23156 steps.
+The following example shows a Move Command request to move motor one forward 23156 steps.

 <table align="center" border="2px">
   <tr>
-    <td align="center"><b>Delimiter</b></td>
+    <td align="center"><b>delimiterr</b></td>
     <td align="center"><b>Request id</b></td>
     <td align="center"><b>Move command</b></td>
     <td align="center"><b>Motor id</b></td>
     <td align="center" colspan="4"><b>Steps</b></td>
     <td align="center" colspan="2"><b>Checksum</b></td>
-    <td align="center"><b>Delimiter</b></td>
+    <td align="center"><b>delimiterr</b></td>
   </tr>
   <tr>
     <td align="center">0x7e</td>